 The interest rate on some mortgages can be kept the same for an agreed period of time.
 Different periods typically have different fixed rates, so you’ll hear people talking about the ‘one-year fixed rate’, or a ‘two-year fixed rate special’ and so on.

-As your fixed rate period comes to an end, you can choose another one from the rates available at the time.
+As your fixed rate period comes to an end, you can choose another one from the mortgage rates available at the time.
 If you do nothing it will change to the variable rate, until you ask the lender for a fixed interest rate.
 Either way, your regular mortgage repayments could increase or decrease at this time, depending on the new rates available.

 The main advantage of a fixed interest rate is certainty.
 For the interest rate period you select, you’ll know exactly what your regular mortgage repayments will be.
 If advertised interest rates increase while you’re fixed, you’ll have the advantage of being on a lower rate, at least until your fixed interest rate period ends.